-PRESS INFORMATION (DE/EN): Innovation dynamics in the agricultural sector
+PRESS RELEASE (DE/EN): Innovation dynamics in the agricultural sector

 "REFAB is the most exciting conference we have held in a long time!
 Who would have thought that the agricultural and food sectors would develop such innovation dynamics?"
 (Michael Carus)